SONY CYBER-SHOT DSC-S40

 The DSC-S40 is a compact digital camera released by Sony in April 2005.

-The sensor size is 1/2.7 inches, and the actual focal length at the wide-angle end is 5.1mm, which can also be confirmed from the conversion to a 32mm focal length in 35mm format (conversion magnification 6.15).
+The sensor size is 1/2.7 inches, and the actual focal length at the wide-angle end is 5.1mm, which can be confirmed by converting it to a focal length of 32mm in 35mm format (conversion magnification 6.15).

-The actual focus can be confirmed by the sound of focusing and the rear LCD, but the sound of focusing does not indicate where the focus is (the camera only makes a sound when it thinks it is in focus), and the LCD on the rear is 1.5 inches and 77,000 dots, which is the spec from the early 2000s, so the quality of the displayed image is low and unreliable.
+The actual focus can be confirmed by the sound of focusing and the rear LCD, but the sound of focusing does not indicate where the focus is set (the camera only makes a sound when it determines that the focus is set), and the rear LCD specs are 1.5 inches and 77,000 dots, which is the specs from the early 2000s, so the quality of the displayed image is low and not very reliable.

-The lens distortion of the captured JPG images is large, and the distortion is noticeable depending on the subject.
-Affinity Photo 2 has lens distortion correction, but the DSC-S40 does not have it.
+The lens distortion in the JPG images is large, and depending on the subject, the distortion is noticeable.
+Affinity Photo 2 has lens distortion correction, but the DSC-S40 does not.
 However, if you select “Filter” > “Distortion” > “Lens Correction” > “DSC-S60” > “Carl Zeiss DSC-S60 & Compatible (standard)”, it will be corrected to a certain extent.

-Many image processing software programs have a lens distortion correction function, so if you cannot find the exact model, you should be able to get a reasonable result by trying a similar model.
+Many image processing software programs have a lens distortion correction function, so if you can’t find the exact model, you should be able to get a reasonable result by trying a similar model.

-When executing, it is recommended that you edit and save the copied image and keep the original image as it is, as future technological advances may allow for more precise correction.
-If all you care about is the results, you may want to edit the original.
+When executing, it is recommended to edit and save the copied image and keep the original image as it is, as future technological advances may allow for more accurate correction.
+If you are only interested in the results, you can edit the original.

 The auto white balance works well under sunny skies, but it becomes yellowish under LED lighting.

-Also, the ISO sensitivity setting is literally only auto in auto mode, and can be set from 80 to 400 in program and scene selection modes.
+Also, the ISO sensitivity can only be set to auto in auto mode, and can be set from 80 to 400 in program and scene selection modes.
 ISO 200 or higher brings out noise, so I recommend using 80 or 100.

-The flash also has a low reach, so I always use it with it off.
+The flash also has a short reach, so I use it with it always off.

-The compatible memory card is Memory Stick, and since it is also compatible with the Pro version, if you use the Memory Stick Duo Adapter MSAC-M2, you can use high-capacity cards of 2GB or more.
+The compatible memory cards are Memory Sticks, and since it is also compatible with Pro, if you use the Memory Stick Duo Adapter MSAC-M2, you can use high-capacity cards of 2GB or more.

-The DCS-S40 uses the same basic system as the DSC-L1 released in October 2004, and the lenses, rear LCD screen, sensor size, and pixel count are the same, making them like sibling cameras.
+The DCS-S40 uses the same basic system as the DSC-L1 released in October 2004, and the lens, rear LCD screen, sensor size, and pixel count are the same, making them like sibling cameras.

 The differences between the two are threefold: battery, memory card, and viewfinder.